A side-by-side look at the Trump, Biden classified documents

 HOW MANY CLASSIFIED DOCUMENTS ARE WE TALKING ABOUT?

-BIDEN: “A small number of documents with classified markings” were discovered on Nov.
-2, 2022, in a locked closet at the Penn Biden Center for Diplomacy and Global Engagement, a think tank in Washington, as Biden’s personal attorneys were clearing out the offices, according to Richard Sauber, special counsel to the president.
+BIDEN: It’s unclear precisely how many classified materials have been obtained from Biden’s office and home.
+Richard Sauber, special counsel to the president, said Monday that “a small number of documents with classified markings” were discovered on Nov.
+2, 2022, in a locked closet at the Penn Biden Center for Diplomacy and Global Engagement, a think tank in Washington, as Biden’s personal attorneys were clearing out the offices.

 Biden kept an office at the Penn Center after he left the vice presidency in 2017 until shortly before he launched his 2020 presidential campaign.
 It was affiliated with the University of Pennsylvania and continued to operate independently of the Biden administration.